About me

 Contact me

-You can reach out to me by email or on LinkedIn.
-You can also find me at Write the Docs BCN, the local chapter of Write the Docs that I founded in 2016.
+You can reach out to me by email or through LinkedIn.
 I speak English, Spanish, Italian, and Catalan fluently.
 I know a little bit of Persian.
-I’ll be delighted if you teach me some Chinese, Russian, or Arabic.
+I’ll be delighted if you teach me some Chinese or Arabic.